 Roasted Butternut Squash Parmesan Recipe Notes

 - If you’d like to make this Roasted Butternut Squash Parmesan for a crowd, transfer the cooked cubes into a serving dish, tent it with foil, then pop it into the oven to keep it warm until you are ready to serve.
+(Or give this hearty Butternut Squash Casserole recipe a try!)

 - If you are looking for vegan roasted butternut squash recipes, check out my Cinnamon Roasted Butternut Squash (linked in the post above), Crockpot Butternut Squash Soup, Butternut Squash Quinoa Salad, or many of these easy butternut squash recipes.